 back away and wait until she leaves before checking.

 - Don't ever check boxes at night!
-Females disturbed at night may desert, even if
+Females disturbed after dark could desert,

 - Don't open a box with nestlings older than 12 days, unless you must in

 order to control parasitic mites.
 Disturbing older nestlings could cause them to